-Alberto Contador sealed victory in the Vuelta a Espana with a solid
+Alberto Contador sealed victory in the Vuelta a Espana with a solid performance in the closing time trial stage in Santiago de Compostela.

 In wet conditions on Sunday he lost 27 seconds to Briton Chris Froome.